feathersjs-ecosystem/feathers-hooks-common/README.md

 fnPromisify(cbCheck)(1).then( ... ).catch( ... );
 ```

-- Use fnPromisifyCallback or fnPromisifySync instead on the frontend (because minification).
+- Use fnPromisifyCallback or fnPromisifySync instead on the front-end (because minification).
-- Watch out on the backend that common names are used for the callback param
+- Watch out on the back-end that common names are used for the callback param
 i.e. cb, callback, callback_, done, or next.
-- Watch out on the backend for the rare cases which cannot be correctly parsed.
+- Watch out on the back-end for the rare cases which cannot be correctly parsed.
 These involve params who default values involve parenthesis or commas
 e.g. function abc(a = () => {}, b = (x, y) => {}, c = 'x,y'.indexOf(','))
-- You have no worries if you transpile with Babel on the backend (but do not minify).
+- You have no worries if you transpile with Babel on the back-end (but do not minify).

 (5) Wrap a function calling a callback into one that returns a promise.